UrjitMehta/GPiSeT/README.md

 in the `guidance_generation/` directory:

 - `heuristic.py` – Generates guidance maps using a heuristic-based approach.
-- `mini_cnn.py` – Learns and generates guidance maps using a lightweight CNN-based approach.
+- `mini_cnn.py` – Learns and generates guidance maps using a lightweight U-Net-Styled CNN-based approach.

 Either approach can be used to generate the guidance maps required by the guidance-fused SwinUNet framework.
 The core data loading and training pipeline